alessandro-scalambrino/Automatic-Prediction-of-Interfloor-Noise-Disturbance/README.md

 ## Usage
 1. Unzip the dataset
 2. Run the scripts in `/main.py` to train and evaluate the machine learning models.

+## Credits
+This project was developed by [Alessandro Scalambrino](https://github.com/alessandro-scalambrino)